bluzky/tarams/README.md

 ## Why Tarams

-I looked for a library for parsing phoenix request params, and I found [params](https://github.com/vic/params).
-It is an awesome library but it does not support params validation.
+I was looking for a library for parsing Phoenix request params, and found [params](https://github.com/vic/params).
+It's an awesome library but it doesn't support params validation.

-I clone the source code and try to make some change to support validation but macro world is soo complicated.
-Then I decide to write my own library that support parsing and validating parameter and without macro ( after I red the book Metaprogramming in Elixir).
-So you can read the source code ( it is quite simple) and modify it to fit your need.
+I cloned the source code, and tried to make some change to support validations, but macro world is soo complicated.
+I decide to write my own library that supports parsing and validating parameters without macros (after I read the book Metaprogramming in Elixir).
+You can read the source code (it's quite simple), and modify it to fit your needs.

 ## Contributors